Best Protein Powder for Muscle Mass Gain

 What protein powder builds muscle the fastest?

-Whey protein isolate builds muscle fastest due to rapid absorption (within 30-60 minutes) and high leucine content (11-12%).
-Clinical studies show whey isolate produces 31% higher muscle protein synthesis rates than soy protein and 25% higher than casein in the critical 3-hour post-workout window.
+Whey protein isolate builds muscle the fastest due to rapid absorption (within 30-60 minutes) and high leucine content (11-12%).
+Clinical studies show whey isolate produces 31% higher muscle protein synthesis rates than soy protein and 25% higher than casein in the critical 3-hour post-workout window (Jäger et al., Journal of International Society of Sports Nutrition, 2017).
+For fastest results, consume 25-40g whey isolate within 1 hour of training.

 How much protein powder should I take daily to gain muscle?